HexaEightTeam/HexaEight-Auth-CFWorker-Template/README.md

 >     #If the email domain filter is set to YES enter a comma seperated list of domains with the single quotes as shown below
 >     emaildomainslist = "'gmail.com','facebook.com','yahoo.com'"
 >
->     #Change your domain below and set the server name to the subdomain of your choice.
-Esure the datasink subdomain matches with the same subdomain.
+>     #Change your domain below and set the server name to match this setting to the same subdomain setting in datasink.
 >     servername = "login.yourdomain.xxx"
 >
 >     #Do not change the below two settings